purescript/purescript-transformers/docs/Module.md

 ### Types

-    data ContT r m a where
+    newtype ContT r m a where
       ContT :: (a -> m r) -> m r -> ContT r m a